300x3/ALWAYSON/README.md

 - Airtime limits.

 Do not describe this system as LoRaWAN unless it implements a true LoRaWAN device, gateway, and network-server architecture.
+THE SYSTEM IS PRIMARILY AN R-NODE BASED RETICULUM NETWORK STACK MESH WITH SET MHZ MATCH BETWEEN HELTEC V3 AND PI HAT: SX1262 LoRaWAN Node Module Expansion Board for Raspberry Pi, 868/915Mhz, GNSS, CB antenna

 ---